favourogunbiyi/retail_banking_dimension_modelling/README.md

-# Dimensional Data Modelling for Retail Banking Analytics
+# Palladium Bank Retail Data Modelling
 My first data modelling project.
-Star Schema for a retail bank — built from 15 raw columns to a fully optimised, analytics-ready warehouse
+Star Schema for a Palladium Bank — built from 15 raw columns to a fully optimised, analytics-ready warehouse

 ## The Problem